vdhamer/Photo-Club-Hub/.github/README.md

 ##### MemberList: local lists of photo club members

-Each list defines the current (and optionally former) members of one club.
+Each MemberList defines the current (and optionally former) members of a single club.
-For each member, a URL is stored to the final list level (portfolio per member).
+For each member, a URL is stored pointing to the final list level (portfolio per member).
-Currently level 2 also includes the URL of one image used as thumbnail.
+MemberList also includes the URL of an image used as thumbnail for that member.
-Membership list can be stored and managed on the club's own server.
-The file needs to be in a standardized data format (e.g., JSON) and may require an editing tool to ensure syntactic consistency.
+MemberList can be stored and managed on the club's own server.
+The file needs to be in a JSON format to allow the app to interpret it correctly.
+A future editing tool (app or web-based) would help ensure syntactic and schema consistency.

-Here is an example of the format of the MemberList of a photo club with a single member:
+Here is an example of the (draft) format of the MemberList of a photo club with a single member:

 ``` json
 {